 If you have income other than from trading with Exness or other overseas FX brokers, click "Enter" under the relevant section to ensure you enter all your income.
 Once you have entered all your income, click "Finish Entering (Next)."

 If you qualify for any tax credits or other items, click "Enter" for each item to enter the information.
-Once you have finished entering all information, click "Finish Entering (Next)."
+Once you have finished entering all the information, click "Finish Entering (Next)."

 If a refund is due, the refund amount will be displayed.
-Below the refund amount, you will see "Select Payment Method"; please select your preferred method.
+Below the refund amount, you will see "Select Payment Method"; please select your preferred payment method.

 If you need to enter information regarding resident tax, etc., click "Resident Tax and Business Tax Information" and fill in the required fields.
 If you do not need to enter any information regarding resident tax, etc., click "Finish Entering (Next)."